 Terrified, Roberto plunged, head first, falling into the abyss like an inverted pentagram, and was lost once and for all in the stormy waters.

-I cannot deny that I did the same, but instead of sinking beneath the waters of the Ponto, I floated deliciously, while a star smiled on me in space.
+I cannot deny that I did the same, but instead of sinking beneath the waters of the Ponto, I floated deliciously, while a star smiled on me from space.

 It is clear that such an astral experience impressed me vividly; I understood the future that was awaiting my friend.